JetBrains/teamcity-documentation/topics/manual-backup-and-restore.md

 ### Application Files

-You do not need to back up TeamCity application directory (web server alone with the web application), provided you still have the original distribution package and you did not:
+You do not need to back up the TeamCity application directory (web server along with the web application), provided you still have the original distribution package and you did not:
 * place any custom libraries for TeamCity to use
 * install any non-default TeamCity plugins directly into web application files
 * make any startup script/configuration changes.